 Hey,

 One of the things that I became aware of when I was contacted by Aki to see if I am still interested in working on bayesplot as part of Google Summer of Code was that I needed to write regular diaries to document my journey.
-As I always think a little too much when it comes to how polished things look and how well they are organised, I decided to overhaul my personal website so that I can host a blog on it which I will be writing biweekly starting from today.
-After working on it to find a good looking template and make sure everything looks clean, I can finally start my Google Summer of Code journey with my first diary entry!
+As I always think a little too much when it comes to how polished things look and how well they are organised, I decided to overhaul my personal website so that I can host a blog on it, which I will be writing biweekly starting from today.
+After working on it to find a good-looking template and make sure everything looks clean, I can finally start my Google Summer of Code journey with my first diary entry!

 My Journey